alexmartyniuk/alten-challenge-vehicles-ui/Readme.md

 ```

 ### Architecture
-From an architectural point of view, the system is a 3-tier.
+From an architectural point of view, the system is a 3-tier solution
 * Presentation Tier is a Web UI Application.
 * Application Tier is a Web API Application.
 * Data Tier is SQLite local database connected via Entity Framework Core.